Dyslexia Symptoms List and What Is Dyslexia Really Like?

 What is a Lack of “Phonemic Awareness”?

-Basically, the sound represented by the letter “c” could be pronounced with the same sound as either “s” or “k”.
-These sound bites and their relationships to letters used while reading are considered “phonemes.”
+Basically, the sound represented by the letter “c” can be pronounced with the same sound as either “s” or “k”.
+These sound bites and their relationships to letters used while reading are “phonemes”.
 The phonemes themselves are the little sound bites that make up words.

-A child with phonemic awareness deficits, can’t remember which sounds are represented by which letters, and may confuse the sounds in words when speaking.
-Therefore a child with true dyslexia will frequently mix up sounds and letters in words when writing, and sometimes when speaking.
+A child with phonemic awareness deficits doesn’t remember which sounds are represented by which letters.
+They may confuse the sounds in words when speaking.
+Therefore a child with true dyslexia will frequently mix up sounds and letters in words when writing.
+They’ll sometimes also do so when speaking.

-As an example, my son with severe dyslexia used to say things like “kapano” for piano, “bebra” for zebra, and “windshiper” for windshield wiper.
-Indeed, any tot has such cute little expressions, but when your child misspeaks words even as he reaches elementary school, he may not be aware of the differences in the sounds.
-Using the Lindamood-Bell LiPS program is often the first step for children with the most severe reading issues and notable speech-language issues.
+As an example, my child with severe dyslexia used to say things like “kapano” for piano, “bebra” for zebra, and “windshiper” for windshield wiper.
+Indeed, any tot has such cute little expressions.
+However, when your child misspeaks words as they reach elementary school, they may not be aware of the differences in the sounds.
+Using the Lindamood-Bell LiPS program is a great first step for children with notable speech-language issues affecting their reading abilities.

 It is very important to remember, TRUE dyslexia is a language-based learning disability.
 I can’t stress enough that dyslexia is not a vision problem.
-There are visual perception problems, ocular motor deficiencies, etc. that cause difficulty with reading, but they are corrected through cognitive training, vision therapy, etc.
+There are visual perception problems, ocular motor deficiencies, and other issues that cause difficulty with reading.
+However, correction comes through cognitive training, vision therapy, and through other therapies.

-Different conditions that cause difficulty with reading, and dyslexia symptoms don’t show the complete picture.
-Therefore, getting a comprehensive, neuropsychological evaluation is highly recommended.
+Conditions that cause difficulty with reading and dyslexia symptoms often don’t show the complete picture.
+Therefore, I highly recommend getting a comprehensive, neuropsychological evaluation.

-A child with dyslexia symptoms often has accompanying difficulty with working memory skills, which means he will not be able to hold and manipulate information in his mind very easily.
-For example, if a child is going to write a sentence, he may forget what he was writing before he gets the sentence written down.
-He may not be able to perform math calculations in his mind very easily or remember the sounds in a word long enough to write it or decode it.
+A child with dyslexia symptoms often has accompanying difficulty with working memory skills.
+This means they will not be able to hold and manipulate information in his mind very easily.
+For example, if a child is going to write a sentence, he may forget what he was writing before he writes the sentence down.
+He may not be able to perform math calculations in his mind very easily.
+Or he may not remember the sounds in a word long enough to write or decode the word.

 However, some children with language-based dyslexia symptoms also often have visual-perception difficulties with letter orientation.
-Their brains are built for 3-dimensional thinking, which is a gift except when it comes to trying to learn the proper orientation of letters on a page!
-To understand what is it like to have dyslexia, you may want to check out this other article about what it is like to have dyslexia.
+Their brains are awesome for 3-dimensional thinking.
+This is a gift, except when it comes to trying to learn the proper orientation of letters on a page!
+To understand what is it like to have dyslexia, you may want to check out this: Article about what it is like to have dyslexia.

 MANY other conditions can also cause difficulty with reading.
-These other conditions are often lumped in together and labeled as “dyslexia” because of the definition of the word dyslexia, which is “difficulty with reading”.
+These other conditions are often lumped in together and labeled as “dyslexia” because of the definition of the word dyslexia.
+The definitiion of the word dyslexia is simply “difficulty with reading”.
 However, all conditions that manifest as difficulty with reading are NOT clinical dyslexia.
-It is the definition of the word “dyslexia” that confuses people because the word is casually used in marketing all kinds of reading products.
+It is the definition of the word “dyslexia” that confuses people.
+That’s because the word is casually used in marketing all kinds of reading products.

-Other conditions which can cause difficulty with reading may exist in conjunction with or separately from a lack of phonemic awareness and short-term working memory difficulties.
+Other conditions which can cause difficulty with reading may exist together with or separately from a lack of phonemic awareness and short-term working memory difficulties.
 Some of these conditions are:

 - Auditory Processing Disorder,